nknab/Moneway/README.md

 In order to make a Transaction Open a New terminal and run the following code:

       curl -XPOST http://localhost:8801/transct -d '{"transaction": {"AccountID" : "1", "Description" : "This is a test", "Amount" : 350.00, "Currency" : "Euro", "TransactionType" : "CREDIT"}}'

+ ## Future Works
+ In order for easy workflow within Moneway, we will be migrating to ScyllaDB.